bahy711/petApp/README.md

 ## About PetAPP

-it is an app to track you pet health and to know the best approaches to take care of you pet, so this is the backend part for that using laravel and php
+it is an app to track your pet health and to know the best approaches to take care of you pet, so this is the backend part for that using laravel and php

 the link for the xd: https://xd.adobe.com/view/922c9788-7e97-4176-b6da-c45e65430ea1-c77f/